brunoroque06/brunoroque06.github.io/_pages/historical-events.md

 ## 1300 ~ 1600 - Renaissance, Europe

-The Renaissance ushers in an age of scientific, intellectual and artistic inquiry and appreciation of ancient Greek and Roman civilisations.
+The Renaissance ushers in an age of scientific, intellectual and artistic inquiry and appreciation of ancient Greek and Roman civilizations.
 Martin Luther sparks the Protestant Reformation.
 Scholasticism is a Medieval school of philosophy (or, perhaps more accurately, a method of learning) taught by the academics of medieval universities and cathedrals in the period from the 12th to 16th Century.
 It combined Logic, Metaphysics and semantics into one discipline, and is generally recognised to have developed our understanding of Logic significantly.

 ## ~1400 - Capitalism, Europe